Page Created: 6/25/2014 Last Modified: 4/30/2021 Last Generated: 8/8/2021

 So working on a tiny AVR can be more rewarding than building giant, high-level systems.
-I've applied this philosophy of minimalist computing to other areas in recent years (Raspberry Pi, Arch Linux, RogueLike, InteractiveFiction, RobotDesigns and OswaldCluster ).
+I've applied this philosophy of minimalist computing to other areas in recent years (Raspberry Pi, Arch and Void Linux, RogueLike, InteractiveFiction, RobotDesigns and OswaldCluster ).

 In many ways, high-level object languages are an attempt by programmers to "force" a false world from the top-down, an upside-down Tower of Babel, when it should naturally evolve, collectively, from the bottom up.